bixb922/crank-organ/doc-software/README.md

 ![History page](history.jpg)

 The 📝 button next to the title allows to enter a rating (*, ** or ***) or a comment about a recently played tune.
-I use that to keep notes on how a recently played tune went.
+I use that to keep notes on how a recently played tune went with the audience and with me.
 The rating is stored in the _rating_ column of the tunelib.
 The comment is appended to the _info_ column of the tunelib.
 These fields can also be edited with the Tunelib Editor, but reviewing the history also allows to add info and rating.

 # Edit Tunelib
 The Tunelib Editor allows to edit information about the tunes.